High-order splitting of non-unitary operators on quantum computers: High-Order Operator Splitting

+where $S_j$ is a stage in the splitting step.
+We utilise complex-coefficient product formulas to evolve Eq.~\eqref{eq:ode} for $M = H_1 + iH_2$ given by Eq.~\eqref{eq:hermitian_decomposition}.
+The dissipative substages $e^{H_1a_j\Delta t}$ are evolved by complex coefficients $a_j$ satisfying $\Re(a_j)>0$, and the unitary substages $e^{ib_jH_2\Delta t}$ are evolved by real coefficients $b_j>0$.
+The complex coefficients $a_j$ are scalars, so the real and imaginary components commute and can therefore be implemented sequentially with no additional error.
+An individual stage $S_j$ can therefore be defined as

+Each of the substages in Eq.~\eqref{eq:stage_definition} are typically much simpler to realise on a quantum computer than the exact evolution $e^{H_1t+iH_2t}$.
+If the implementation remains challenging, the evolution can be further split by decomposing the Hamiltonians $H_1 = \sum_k A_k$ and $H_2 = \sum_kB_k$ into sums of simpler Hamiltonians $A_k$ and $B_k$ that can be efficiently simulated.
+This requires the recursive use of product formulas that match the overall order being targeted.
+The two unitary substages in Eq.~\eqref{eq:stage_definition}, $e^{iH_2b_j\Delta t}$ and $e^{iH_1\Im(a_j)\Delta t}$, can be split with high-order real-coefficient product formulas, which can be constructed systematically to arbitrary accuracy~\cite{Yoshida1990}.
+The dissipative substage in Eq.~\eqref{eq:stage_definition}, $e^{H_1\Re(a_j)\Delta t}$, requires each $A_k$ to be negative semi-definite and split using complex-coefficient product formulas with positive real parts.
+For this purpose, we can use two complex coefficients where both real parts are positive, which can also be constructed systematically to arbitrary order~\cite{Blanes2010}.

+A product formula that satisfies the imposed constraints of $\Re(a_j)>0$ and $b_j>0$ was shown by \citeauthor{Castella2009}~\cite{Castella2009} and approximates the evolution $e^{H_1t+iH_2t}$ to order 4 with 5 stages.
+It uses the positive real coefficient $b_j=1/4$ across four of the stages $j=0,1,2,3$.
+The dissipative dynamics evolve under complex coefficients with positive real parts $a_0 = 1/10-i/30$, $a_1 = 4/15+2i/15$, $a_2 = 4/15-i/5$, $a_3=a_1$ and $a_4=a_0$.
+The dynamics can then be simulated by Eqs.~(\ref{eq:operator_splitting}--\ref{eq:stage_definition}).

-\end{widetext} The complex coefficients $a_i$ are scalars, so the real and imaginary components commute and can therefore be implemented sequentially as $e^{H_1 a_i \Delta t}=e^{H_1\Re(a_i)\Delta t}e^{i H_1\Im(a_i)\Delta t}$ with no additional error.
-Each stage of the evolution therefore evolves under a Hamiltonian in real- or imaginary-time.
-Two sixth-order schemes with the same constraints of $\Re(a_i)>0$ and $b_i>0$ were presented by \citeauthor{Bernier2023}~\cite{Bernier2023}, consisting of 12 or 16 stages.
-To the best of our knowledge, these are the highest-order qualifying schemes that have been reported in the literature.
-There is no known deterministic method of producing such coefficients besides numerical searches that solve the polynomial order conditions from many random initializations~\cite{Bernier2023}.
-We proceed with the 16-stage scheme due to its more uniform and balanced coefficients, which lead to a more reliable sixth-order convergence across larger steps in practice.
-The coefficients of all schemes up to sixth order are shown in Table \ref{tab:splitting_coefficients}.
+Two order-6 product formulas under the same constraints of $\Re(a_j)>0$ and $b_j>0$ were presented by \citeauthor{Bernier2023}~\cite{Bernier2023}, consisting of 12 or 16 stages.
+In this work, we proceed with the 16-stage scheme due to its more balanced coefficients, which lead to a more reliable order-6 convergence across larger steps in practice.
+The coefficients of all product formulas used in this study are shown in Table \ref{tab:splitting_coefficients}.